Mansfield Schools Selects Danielle Vliet as Middle School Assistant Principal

 Mansfield, CT October 28, 2022 – Mansfield Public Schools Superintendent Peter Dart has announced that Danielle Vliet has been selected to lead as Assistant Principal of Mansfield Middle School (MMS).
 She is moving into the position created when Larry Barlow was promoted to Principal of MMS after serving as Assistant Principal at the middle school for eight years.

-In a letter to staff members and families, Mr. Dart shared, “Danielle, who will officially start her tenure in Mansfield on Monday, comes to us with a strong background in middle school education and leadership.
+In letters to staff members and families, Mr. Dart shared, “Danielle, who will officially start her tenure in Mansfield on Monday, comes to us with a strong background in middle school education and leadership.
 She has served as an Interim Assistant Principal, Instructional Technology Specialist, Athletic Director, and Social Studies Teacher in Ellington, CT.”

 Danielle has a BA in History and Adolescent Education from St John Fisher University, a Masters in Educational Technology from Boise State University, and a 6th Year Certificate from Central Connecticut State University in Educational Leadership.